1oom-fork/1oom/README.md

 http://forums.civfanatics.com/threads/moo-save-file-layout.275055/

 Thanks to those who contributed code, ideas or bug reports.

-This README is based on the OpenXcom one, except s/folder/directory/g like a civilized person.

 Some code has been pilfered from Chocolate Doom and VICE.